syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 //Adding a custom resource in the custom resource collection.
 Employees.Add(employee);

-// Adding a custom resource collection to schedule resources. schedule.ScheduleResources = Employees;
+//Adding a custom resource collection to the schedule resources. schedule.ScheduleResources = Employees;
 {% endhighlight %}